Sunbury, Pennsylvania: History

 The French and Indian War brought fighting to much of the region.
 The Delaware Indian residents of Shamokin remained neutral for much of the early part of the war, in part because a drought and unseasonable frost in Shamokin in 1755 left them without provisions.

-However, the Delaware Indians at Shamokin joined the war against Pennsylvania and the English after the Gnadenhutten massacre in 1755.
-Pennsylvania Fort Augusta was built in 1756 at Shamokin.
-Read more about early history of Sunbury in Shamokin (village).
-Bloody Springs is a historic site from the era.
+However, the Delaware Indians at Shamokin joined the war against Pennsylvania and the English after the Gnadenhütten massacre in 1755, and Shamokin was abandoned in May 1756.
+Pennsylvania Fort Augusta was built in 1756 on the former site of the village of Shamokin.
+The Bloody Spring is a historic site from the era.

 On March 21, 1772, Northumberland County was incorporated and subdivided.
-The settlement of Shamokin was renamed Sunbury that same year, and the present-day city of Sunbury identifies 1772 as the date of its establishment.
+The settlement was named Sunbury that same year, and the present-day city of Sunbury identifies 1772 as the date of its establishment.
 It was named after Sunbury-on-Thames, a town in the Surrey borough of Spelthorne, England, just outside Greater London.

 Lorenzo Da Ponte, the librettist of Mozart and of Salieri, lived in Sunbury for some years after his arrival in America.

 In July 1883, American inventor Thomas Edison installed the first successful three-wire electric lighting system in at what was then known as the City Hotel.
 At the city's 150th anniversary celebration in 1922, it was renamed the Edison Hotel.